Nadim-Nahle/Movies-Fanatics/README.md

 <img src='./SEF Readme Template (3)/title2.svg'>

+> A website that connect users based on their movie taste.
-> A website where users can check trending movies or search for any movie and watch or download trailers<br/>
+> Users can check trending movies or search for any movie and watch or download trailers.<br/>
-> Users can follow other users by swiping right based on their favorite movie<br/>
+> Users can follow other users by swiping right based on their favorite movie.<br/>
-> Users that follow each others can connect via live chat to discuss movies or tv shows</h2>
+> Users that follow each others can connect via live chat to discuss movies or tv shows.</br>
+> Premium users get access to a chatbot that provides exclusive links to download movies.</br>
+> Admins can acess the admin panel using a face recognition login system.

 <br><br>